choreboy17240/Smart-Charger-Software/src/README.md

 * **current_max**: Maximum charging current (mA) which the handler will allow, to avoid damage to the battery being charged.
 This parameter is used by all active charging cycles (fast, topping, trickle).
 * **voltage_target**: Target battery voltage (mV) that the handler will try to achieve during the charging cycle.
 This parameter is used by all active charging cycles (fast, topping, trickle).
 * **voltage_step**: Step size (mV) to be used for adjusting the regulator voltage.
 This parameter is used by all active charging cycles (fast, topping, trickle).
 * **charge_period_max**: Maximum time (ms) that the handler will allow for the cycle.
 If the target goal for the cycle is not reached within this time period, the handler will shut-off the regulator to avoid battery damage and return a `CYCLE_TIMEOUT` state to the `loop()` function.
-This parameter is used by all active charging cycles (fast, topping, trickle).
+This parameter is used by all charging cycles.
 * **startup_period**: Special time period (ms) allowed at the beginning a charge cycle to allow the battery being charged to stabilize (e.g. battery voltage float to dissipate).
 This parameter forces the handler to delay checking whether the cycle's goals have been achieved until after the startup period has expired, avoiding premature decisions on whether the charging cycle's goal has been achieved.
 This parameter is used by all active charging cycles (fast, topping, trickle).
-* **idle_period**: Time period (ms) used exclusively by the standby mode to determine how long to wait before resuming active charging of the battery.
-The voltage regulator will be shut-off during standby mode, but displays will be updated periodically (typically at a slower rate) to reflect the standby time and current battery voltage.
-This parameter is only used by the standby mode.
 * **led_on_period**: Time period (ms) that the RGB LED will be illuminated during the charging cycle.
 This parameter is used by all charging cycles.
 * **led_off_period**: Time period (ms) that the RGB LED will be turned off during the charging cycle.
 This parameter is used by all charging cycles.
 * **led_color**: Color to be used by the RGB LED when illuminated during the charging cycle.
 The `rgb_t` structure is used to pass 8-bit RGB values to represent the color.
 This parameter is used by all charging cycles.
-* **title_str**: A short (6 characters) title for the charge cycle (e.g. "FAST  ") to be displayed on the OLED display for status updates.
+* **title_str**: A short title (six characters, pad with spaces for shorter titles) for the charge cycle (e.g. "FAST  ") to be displayed on the OLED display for status updates.
 This parameter is used by all charging cycles.
 * **name_str**: A longer descriptive name for the charge cycle (e.g. "Fast") to be displayed in console status messages.
 This parameter is used by all charging cycles.
+* **display_period**: Time period (ms) between updates to any attached OLED display (if present).
+This parameter is used by all charging cyles.
-* **message_period**: Time period (ms) between updates to the console and OLED status messages.
-The frequency can be varied depending on how volatile the charging cycle is expected to be.
-Fast charging would likely require frequent updates, while the long standby mode can be much less timely given the limited action.
-This parameter is used by all charging cycles.
+* **message_period**: Time period (ms) between status messages sent to the serial console.
+This parameter is used by all charging cyles.

 #### Software filtering of current and voltage readings